 Play music in the office

 Play some music through speakers around the office.
 Studies show that music improves mood, which can help boost productivity and creativity.
 Opt for music without lyrics and keep it at an ambient noise level.
+Without this internet site it will probably be hard to find a female.

 Post your company’s mission and core values in the office